vuejs/rfcs/active-rfcs/0000-add-context-to-shouldPrefetch-shouldPreload.md

 # Motivation

 `shouldPrefetch` and `shouldPreload` gives us opportunity to remove scripts that are not needed on initial load.
 Right now we can only use it for whole app, which is very limited.
-Best scenarios to use it is when we have conditional loading scripts.
+Best scenarios are when we have conditional lazy loading scripts.
 Here are examples that will be possible with this change (and it's not possible right now):
 - load scripts based on authorization,
 - load locales for specific url (`de.json` for `/de`, etc),